ericgage/current-site-search/README.md

 ## Requirements

-- [Arc Browser](https://arc.net/) must be installed and running
+- [Arc Browser](https://arc.net/) must be installed and running (optional, if you want automatic domain detection)
 - [Raycast](https://raycast.com/)

 ## Usage

-1. Open a website in Arc browser
+1. Open a website in Arc browser (or skip this step to manually enter a domain)
 2. Trigger the "Search Current Site" command in Raycast
+3. If no site is detected, you'll be prompted to enter a domain
-3. Enter your search term (or use the pre-populated clipboard content)
+4. Enter your search term (or use the pre-populated clipboard content)
-4. Optionally, apply search filters through the Action Panel (⌘K)
+5. Optionally, apply search filters through the Action Panel (⌘K)
-5. Press Return to execute the search
+6. Press Return to execute the search
-6. Alternatively, select from your previous searches
+7. Alternatively, select from your previous searches

+### Domain Options

+#### Automatic Domain Detection
+By default, the extension will try to detect the domain of the current website open in Arc browser.

+#### Manual Domain Input
+If no browser or tab is detected, you'll be prompted to enter a domain manually.

+#### Changing the Domain
+To search a different domain:
+1. Press ⌘D or select "Change Domain" from the Action Panel
+2. Enter the new domain in the form that appears
+3. Click "Set Domain" to confirm

 ### Search Engine Options